mikeger/XcodeSelectiveTesting/README.md

 - `--dependency-graph`: Opens Safari with a dependency graph visualization.
 Attention: if you don't trust Javascript ecosystem prefer using `--dot` option.
 More info [here](https://github.com/mikeger/XcodeSelectiveTesting/wiki/How-to-visualize-your-dependency-structure).
 - `--dot`: Output dependency graph in Dot (Graphviz) format.
 To be used with Graphviz: `brew install graphviz`, then `xcode-selective-test --dot | dot -Tsvg > output.svg && open output.svg`
 - `--turbo`: Turbo mode: run tests only for directly affected targets.
 - `--verbose`: Provide verbose output.
+- `-c, --changed-files`: Provides the list of changed files to take in account.
+Do not attempt to calculate the changeset.

 ## Configuration file `.xcode-selective-testing.yml`